markd315/JSON-blockbuilder-frontend/README.md

 3. Install dependencies `npm install`

+3.5. (pending fix): change any occurrences of `grep -rnw . -e "zanzalaz.com"` to localhost or your own domain to use cusotm schema.

 4. Rebuild any changes into the bundle with `browserify public/main.js -o public/bundle.js`

 5. Start the application with: `npm start`